 - 1. a.
-So far, girls in the village had never been educated. - b. be a role model / behave in a way for others to copy - c.
-In earlier times, girls were rarely educated as they were married off at a young age.
-Bholi was anyway not considered eligible for matrimony due to her lack of intelligence and disfigured body.
-So since an example had to be made, Bholi was the obvious choice. - d.
-True - 2. a.
-The colours captivated her / attracted her. - b.
-Bholi was a very observant child. - c.
+So far, girls in the village had never been educated because there was no school for them. - b. deputed - c.
+Bholi's parents were sure Bholi would never get married, and this was their way of getting her out of the house.
+Therefore, she was the obvious choice from the other girls in the house to be sent to school. - d. iii.
+Blessing - 2. a. interesting - b.
+From this one learns that though Bholi was a silent child, she was extremely observant and noticed all details. - c.
 When Bholi saw a picture of animals, she was drawn to it.
 She used her own experiences to identify the animals and their colours, which was a clever and unique thing to do.
-This showed that she did have the capability to learn. - d.
-No - 3. a. amazed / surprised - b.
-Bholi missed and remembered her old cow Lakshmi a lot. - c.
+This showed that she did have the capability to learn. - d. iv.
+Coordination - 3. a. astounded - b.
+Bholi had been very attached to her old cow, Lakshmi, a lot and missed her after she was sold.
+Therefore, she associated any cow she saw with Lakshmi. - c.
 The teacher affectionately praised Bholi each time she conquered her fear.
 She instilled a sense of confidence in Bholi with kind words, and assured her that she could be more learned than anyone else in the village.
-She lit hope in Bholi's heart. - d. iii. - 4. a.
-Bholi must have lived in such isolation and loneliness all her years while growing up. - b.
-No - c.
+She lit hope in Bholi's heart. - d. i.
+Lack of self-worth

+- 4. a.
+Bishamber felt cheated when he got to know about Bholi's disfigurement, and to avenge this humiliation, he greedily asked for dowry to marry her. - b. iii.
+Her education - c.
 Bishamber had not just humiliated Bholi before everyone, but also her father.
 Besides, he had asked for dowry which her father did not have.
-She stood up for her father's honour and dignity, and refused to marry a mean and greedy man. - d. speak fluently
+She stood up for her father's honour and dignity, and refused to marry a mean and greedy man. - d. fluently